M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https%3A%2F%2Fm66b.github.io%2FFairEmail%2F%23faq201)

+**Since version 1.2326 Certificate Transparency [as provided by Android 16 and later](https://developer.android.com/privacy-and-security/security-config#CertificateTransparencySummary) is always enabled in non Play Store builds**

-**Unfortunately, the Certificate Transparency library isn't maintained anymore, and therefore Certificate Transparency has been disabled in version 1.2320.**
+**Unfortunately, the Certificate Transparency library isn't maintained anymore, and therefore Certificate Transparency has been disabled in version 1.2320 for Android 15 and before and for Play Store builds.**

 Please see [this article](https://certificate.transparency.dev/howctworks/) about what certificate transparency is.
 Alternatively, see [this Wikipedia article](https://en.wikipedia.org/wiki/Certificate_Transparency).